March 21, 2020

 As I think you can see, investors in each of the 35-year periods experienced multiple declines in value in every type of portfolio except for one: the all-G Fund portfolio never decreased.
 But, as you’ll also see, at no point did that all-G Fund portfolio outperform the other portfolios, despite the volatility all the other funds experienced.

 The charts below show returns every decade, from 1905-1939 to 1984-2018.
 The underlying methodologies and datasets are posted on the project’s GitHub page, and additional charts for the below study are here.
-I also invite you to explore your own portfolios based on inputs you determine on the companion interactive dashboard (still in beta).

 Stay safe, and stay healthy.